Payero/react-projects/README.md

 }
 ```
 The add_option__input is initially configured to render on a small device.
 If the viewer's (device) screen is larger than the "$desktop-breakpoint" then the @media gets invoked and it changes some of the css parameters specified above.

+# ReactRouter
+Information about react-router can be found in its [homepage](https://reacttraining.com/react-router/web/guides/philosophy).
+React router routes http requests to JavaScript functions so they can be handled on the client side.
+To enable the dev-server to render all the pages then we need to add the `historyApiFallback: true` to the devServer section in the webpack.config.js file to handle all the requests.

+BrowserRoute is expecting to have only one child inside.
+That means if we have many routes, which is the whole point, we need to wrap them inside a tag such as `<div>`.

+BrowseRouter cares about if the routes starts with the given path.
+For instance, if the home path is "/" and the help page is "/help" and the user calls help, both pages will show up because both of them starts with '/'.
+To avoid this we set the boolean exact= true on each route we have to.

+Switch looks for a match on each of the defines routes until it finds a matching path and stops there.
+That means that to create a 404 page the only thing we need to do is to have the not found page as the last route.

+Using Links allows the page to route to another pages without the need to refresh the pages.
+This is great to route to our own pages faster.